Related: What features does Sleeper have that other platforms don't have?

 Does Sleeper serve Ads?

 While ESPN and Yahoo! play catch up on design, it is very unlikely that they can ever be the industry standard for design without removing ads.
 Both these companies must show ads to sustain their businesses for now.
 The bigger the ad, the more jarring the ad, the more frequent the ad, the more money they make.
-ESPN's full screen mobile ads are a great example their struggles to balance monetization with making the best decision for the user.
+ESPN's full screen mobile ads are an example of their choice to put monetization over making the best decision for the user.

 How will Sleeper make money?